 Short Bio on Ray Romano:

-A promising star of the comic world Raymond Albert Romano was born on December 21, 1957, in Queens, New York.
 He is the second son of couple Albert Romano (father) and Lucie (mother).
 His father was a contractor and engineer.
 Romano went to Hillcrest High School and then Queens College.
 In the late 1980s, Romano decided to cheer up the world with his humorous acts and then began performing in numerous clubs as a stand-up comedian.